Promoting sport as an inclusive and supportive route to personal growth for everyone

 Team sport offers unique opportunities for promoting diversity and enabling personal growth.

 Our organisation was formed in 2014.
 It grew out of the success of Warwick Rowers, a calendar launched in 2009 to raise funds for the rowing programme at the University of Warwick.
-The calendar continues to fund Sport Allies almost entirely.
+The calendar continues as the Worldwide Roar to fund Sport Allies almost entirely.

 Featuring predominantly heterosexual male athletes and produced by an LGBT photographer and film-maker, the calendar project has won an international following as an exemplary gay/straight alliance and as a “straight allies” project that champions greater LGBT inclusion in sport.